Enjoy vibrant flavors with mango salsa with jalapeno. This easy recipe is versatile and perfect for summer gatherings.

 How To Choose A Ripe Mango

-- Fresh firm mangos work best, and determining when a mango is ripe is primarily on how it feels.
+- Fresh firm mangos work best, and determining when a mango is ripe is primarily based on how it feels.
 You want to give the mango a firm but gentle squeeze and if the skin slightly gives, then you know it is ready for use.
 Ripe mangoes should also have a sweet, fruity aroma.

 - Store the perfectly ripe mangos in the refrigerator to slow down the ripening process if you do not plan to make the salsa immediately.